Swansea City 0-3 Bournemouth

 Jordi Amat (Swansea City) wins a free kick in the defensive half.

 Attempt saved.
 Benik Afobe (Bournemouth) right footed shot from the right side of the box is saved in the centre of the goal.
-Assisted by Junior Stanislas.
+Assisted by Junior Stanislas with a through ball.